World shares cheer China data, as central banks line up

 PHOTO

-LONDON/SYDNEY - World shares firmed on Monday as Chinese data beat expectations, while investors looked to navigate a minefield of central bank meetings this week that could see the end of free money in Japan and a slower glide path for U.S. rate cuts.
+Wall Street futures ticked up ahead of a raft of central bank meetings this week that could see the end of free money in Japan and a slower glide path for U.S. rate cuts.

-European stocks ticked up 0.1% at the open, rising in parallel with MSCI's broadest index of stocks , which was up 0.2% by 0810 GMT.

-China reported industrial output climbed an annual 7% over January and February, while retail sales rose 5.5% on a year earlier.
-But real estate remained a worry as property investment fell 9% on the year, underlining the case for further policy support.

-The Fed is considered certain to keep rates at 5.25-5.5%, but there is a possibility it might signal a higher-for-longer outlook on policy, given the stickiness of inflation at both consumer and producer levels.
+The U.S. Federal Reserve is considered certain to keep rates at 5.25-5.5%, but there is a possibility it might signal a higher-for-longer outlook on policy, given the stickiness of inflation at both consumer and producer levels.

 "Recent U.S. data indicate gradual steps towards increasing inflation risks," Dana Malas, a strategist at SEB Bank, said in a note.